microsoft/WhatTheHack/058-PowerPlatformBasics/Coach/Solution-04.md

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

 Before the team can use Approval Process in Power Automate they will need:
 - Complete challenge 1, 2, & 3
 - An Office365 Mailbox to accept incoming Order information